dwmkerr/crosswords-js/README.md

 - Run Tests
 - Upload Coverage

 Each stage is run on all recent Node versions, except for the **upload coverage** stage which only runs for the Node.js LTS version.
 When a pull request is merged to the `main` branch, if the changes trigger a new release, then [Release Please][13] will open a Release Pull Request.
-When this request is merged, the [Release Pipeline][14] is run.
+When this request is merged, the [Main Workflow][14] is run.

-### Release pipeline
+### Main workflow

-When a [Release Please][15] pull request is merged to main, the [Release Please Workflow][16] is run.
+When a [Release Please][15] pull request is merged to main, the [Main Workflow][16] is run.
 This will:
-Node.js

 - Install dependencies
 - Lint
 - Run Tests
 - Upload Coverage
 - Deploy to NPM if the `NPM_TOKEN` secret is set
+- Upload the new release to the [GitHub Pages site][9]

 Each stage is run on all recent Node versions, except for the **upload coverage** stage which only runs for the Node.js LTS version.